informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 Submit CZI files if possible.
 These files get converted for in-browser viewing, allowing detailed insights.
 The browser will allow the user to manipulate channels and zoom in to see details in high resolution.

 ### 4.2.
-Batch Add Image Records
+Batch Upload Image Records

+#### 4.2.1.
+Clone Records

-You can upload multiple image records simultaneously.
+If you need to upload multiple image records simultaneously, use the `Clone` button:

-Fill in the values of the field in the form that will be common across multiple records, then click the `Clone` button to create additional forms and edit individual ones as needed.
+- Fill in the values of the field in the form that will be common across multiple records.
+- Click the `Clone` button to create additional forms and edit individual ones as needed.

+#### 4.2.2.
+Use DERIVA Client Tools

+If you have many files or your files are very large (over 5GB), then you may need to use our client tools for uploading files programmatically.
+See [Bulk Uploading Image Files](bulk-uploading-image-files/) for more details.

 ## 5. Add an Antibody Record